 What Does Part A Cover?

-Medicare Part A covers a multitude of medical expenses, but it is important to understand the specifics of what is covered and what is it does not cover.
+Medicare Part A covers a multitude of medical expenses, but it is important to understand the specifics of the Medicare coverage and what is it does not cover.

 Part A will cover up to 60 days of inpatient hospital care in a semi-private room after meeting the deductible.
 This means that the patient is required to meet the deductible, and is not eligible for a private room.